-Imperial Brand made an interesting board of directors choice last year, appointing the chairman of PharmaCielo, a Canadian supplier of cannabis oil extracts to their board.
-This shows that the Tobacco giant wants cannabis knowledge and experience on their side, indicating an interest in getting into the marijuana business.
+Imperial Brand made an interesting board of directors choice in 2017, appointing the chairman of PharmaCielo, a Canadian supplier of cannabis oil extracts, to their board.
+This shows that the tobacco giant wants cannabis knowledge and experience on their side.

-One thing's for sure; cannabis means big money and companies are taking notice.
+Two thing's are for sure, cannabis means big money and companies are taking notice.
 The question is, will big business take over the cannabis industry completely?
 Or will there be room for smaller companies to make a name for themselves first?

 As for the ethics of Philip Morris weed, it’s arguably ironic that tobacco companies are investing big bucks in cannabis.
 We know about marijuana is substance for its healing properties; and tobacco for its harmful effects these days.